Former Chowan resident sets national record in archery

-Former Chowan County resident Wendy Gardner has set a new national record in compound bow women’s archery.
+Perquimans County native Wendy Gardner has set a new national record in compound bow women’s archery.

 Gardner won the National Championship in the Women’s Compound Open category at the USA Archery Target Nationals in Richmond, Virginia, on Aug.
 19-21.